Ottawa Bluesfest: Foo Fighters, Shania Twain, Pitbull headline 2023 lineup | CBC News

 Ottawa Bluesfest: Foo Fighters, Shania Twain, Pitbull headline 2023 lineup

-Festival to take place at LeBreton Flats park from July 6 to July 9 and July 12 to July 16
+Festival to take place at LeBreton Flats from July 6 to 16

 Bluesfest organizers have released the full lineup for the 2023 festival in Ottawa, including main stage headliners Shania Twain, Weezer, Robert Plant & Alison Krauss, Death Cab for Cutie, Foo Fighters, Mumford & Sons, Charlotte Cardin, Pitbull and The Smile.